CollinHeist/TitleCardMaker/docs/blueprints.md

 ### By Series

-To import a Blueprint for a Series, simply open the Series' page and then open the _Blueprints_ tab.
+To import a Blueprint for a Series, simply open the [Series' page](./user_guide/series.md) and then open the _Blueprints_ tab.
 Click `Search`, and TCM will look for any available Blueprints for this Series.
 If any are available, a preview will show the details.

 On this card will be a preview of the Blueprint, as well as what customizations will be imported.
 This can be any number of Fonts, Templates, or Episode overrides.

 After picking the Blueprint you like, simply click :material-cloud-download:
-`Import` and TCM will grab and apply the Blueprint for you.
+`Import` and TCM will download and apply the Blueprint for you.
+Once it is completed, the page will refresh.

 Once a Blueprint has been imported, you are free to make any edits to the Series, Templates, or Fonts as you see fit.
 TitleCardMaker will not override